 The following packages are available for each version of Python in the module list:

 To follow these instructions, you will need to be on a Unix-like operating system (macOS, Linux, etc.), not Windows.
 We've had some success with Windows Subsystem for Linux.
 Before continuing, we suggest setting up SSH multiplexing and setting up public-key authentication within the cluster.

 To use Jupyter notebooks on our systems, you'll want to install Jupyter via pip, as detailed above:

-pip3 install --user jupyter # Base Juptyer system pip3 install --user jupyterlab # Includes updated interface
+pip install --user jupyter # Base Juptyer system pip install --user jupyterlab # Includes updated user interface

 Jupyter works by connecting to your browser.
 To facillitate this, you'll need to run some commands from both your computer and our systems.
 We'll use

 $ to represent commands that should be executed on our systems, and a

 > to indicate commands that should be run on your computer.

 # Connect to our systems > ssh email@example.com # Request 1 cpu and 1GB of memory for an hour for an interactive job $ salloc --mem-per-cpu=10240M --ntasks=1 --nodes=1 --time=1:00:00 # Get the hostname of the compute node you've been allocated, and note it for later commands $ echo $HOSTNAME # Start up Juptyer on a random port to avoid possible collisions $ jupyter notebook --no-browser --port $(($RANDOM+32767)) # Note the port Jupyter uses in its output and replace with $PORT in subsequent commands

 # Set up port forwarding to Jupyter > ssh -N -J firstname.lastname@example.org -L $PORT:localhost:$PORT hostname